nam-pi/final_data/README.md

-# final_data
+# NAMPI Project final data export

-The state of the data at the end of the project in 2021.
+The N-Quads file in this repository is the state of the NAMPI RDF database at the end of the formal project runtime at the end of 2022.
+For further information about the project please consult the [project website](https://purl.org/nampi).